etherforce/FeTSy/fetsy/scripts/app.coffee.md

     ]

-Load the ressource during app loading and setup WAMP opening event listener to fetch all tickets from server.
+Load the ressource during app loading and setup WAMP opening event listener to get all tickets from server.

     .run [
         '$rootScope'